 A study of 194 studies involving over one million women with normal cytology showed that the global prevalence of HPV infection in the world was 11.7% [3].
-At younger ages, it is very high and reaches the peak at 20-25 years.
+At younger ages it is very high and reaches a peak of 20-25 years.
 In most women infected with HPV, the immune system will generate antibodies and overcome viral infection within 6-24 months to create antibodies and to overcome viral infection.
 Spontaneous disappearance of the infection occurs in about 85-90% of cases, which is confirmed by the low prevalence of latent HPV infection in women over 30 years of age [4].
 In a small number of women, the infection persists (10-15%), and this occurs mainly when it is caused by high-risk HPV types [5].

-There are several ways to prevent the HPV infection.
+There are several ways for prevention of infection with Human papillomavirus.
 This includes vaccination against HPV, change in sexual behavior, smoking prevention, and other health education activities.
-In this study, the focus of research relates to the vaccination against HPV.
-In Serbia, the 2020 Health Policy supports sustained efforts to combat infectious diseases such as HPV.
+In this study, the focus of the research relates to vaccination against HPV.
+In Serbia, the Health policy 2020 supports sustained efforts to combat infectious diseases such as HPV.
 So far, there have been no vaccine advocacy campaigns against HPV in Serbia, but have been implemented for many years in developed countries of the world.

 The use of HPV vaccines prevents the emergence of persistent infection, precancerous changes, and malignancies caused by certain types of HPV.
 Based on data on the high incidence of HPV infection and the high risk of developing an infection immediately after starting sexual activity, the highest level of protection is achieved by the use of the vaccine before the onset of sexual activity.
-For this reason, vaccination is recommended at the age of 10-14 years.
-The vaccine is not recommended for girls younger than nine years, because in this group the immunogenicity and efficacy of the vaccine have not been investigated.
+For this reason, vaccination is recommended at the age of 10 to 14 years.
+The vaccine is not recommended for girls younger than 9 years, because in this group the immunogenicity and efficacy of the vaccine have not been investigated.
 Vaccine efficacy in women over 26 years of age has not been confirmed and additional research is ongoing.
-High protection is achieved by immunization in women of the age of 14 or 15 to 26 years if they have not started sexual activity [6].
+High protection is achieved by immunization in women of the age of 14 or 15 to 26 years old if they have not started sexual activity [6].
 From the introduction of the vaccine in Europe in 2006, the girls were at the center of attention.
-However, the question of the usefulness of the vaccine for boys was also raised - only the effectiveness of Gardasil vaccine was evaluated and the results showed it to be as effective as it is for girls, if not more so.
+However, the question of the usefulness of the vaccine of the boy was also raised.
+Only the effectiveness of the Gardasil vaccine was evaluated and it turned out to be as effective as the girls, if not more effective.

-At the moment, there are two vaccines - Gardasil (Merck & Co., Kenilworth, NJ, USA) and Cervarix (GlaxoSmith-Kline plc., London, UK).
-According to the European Centre for Disease Prevention and Control report, both vaccines protect against high-risk types of HPV 16 and 18, which are believed to be cancer susceptors in 73% of cases in Europe.
-Gardasil, in addition, protects against HPV types 6 and 11, which are the most common causes of condyloma of the genital organs.
+At the moment, there are two vaccines - Gardasil by Merck and Cervarix by Glaxo Smith Kline.
+According to the ECDC report, both protect against high-risk types of HPV 16 and 18, which are believed to be cancer susceptors in 73% of cases in Europe.
+Gardasil, in addition, protects against types HPV 6 and 11, which are the most common causes of condyloma of the genital organs.
 Vaccines are given in three doses within six months.
-Both vaccines are registered in Serbia, but the Health Insurance Fund does not cover them; they are quite expensive for ordinary citizens, and not easily obtained in clinics and pharmacies.
+Both are registered in Serbia, but the health insurance fund does not cover them.
+Although, for ordinary citizens the vaccines are quite expensive and it is not easy to find them at many clinics and pharmacies.

 The role of parents and health workers is crucial, as the vaccine is not mandatory, and parents' approval is required.
-Of the 29 European Union member states, Norway, and Iceland, vaccination against HPV is carried out in 19 countries.
-The rate of vaccination, however, is uneven and ranges 17-84%.
+Of the 29 EU Member States, Norway, and Iceland, vaccination against HPV is carried out in 19 countries.
+The rate of vaccination, however, is uneven and ranges between 17 and 84%.
 A full coverage of over 80% was in Portugal and the UK in 2010.